The Harlem Globetrotters on Gilligan's Island: Plot

 The former castaways own and operate a vacation resort called The Castaways, located on the formerly deserted island, which was introduced in the previous film, The Castaways on Gilligan's Island.
 Thurston Howell III has some business in the mainland; his son, Thurston Howell IV, came to the island and runs the hotel business while his father is working.
-The Harlem Globetrotters, a traveling troupe of merry basketball players, are on a plane ride over the Pacific Ocean when it suffers engine trouble and is forced to make an emergency landing onto Gilligan's Island.
+The Harlem Globetrotters, a traveling troupe of merry basketball players, are on a plane ride over the Pacific Ocean when it suffers engine trouble and is forced to make an emergency landing onto the island.
 The castaways heard the news on Mr. Howell's private TV.
 After a brief time stranded in the jungle, they are discovered by Gilligan and the Skipper, and welcomed to The Castaways.
 The castaways play basketball against the Globetrotters and are soundly defeated.
 While the castaways did not intend to play a serious game, the Globetrotters believe the group has little athletic ability.

 Meanwhile, J.J.
 Pierson, a corporate raider and Thurston Howell III's worst rival, plans to swindle Gilligan and the others into signing over the island resort ownership to him, knowing that the island contains "supremium", an ore which provides huge sources of energy.
 After numerous devious acts, Pierson tricks most of the castaways into signing.
 Gilligan and the Skipper uncover the conspiracy before Thurston Howell IV signs.
 Mr. Howell forces Pierson to agree to tear up the fraudulent contracts if the Globetrotters play his team, the New Invincibles, which has robot players.
+The winner gets the island.
 Notable sports broadcasters Chick Hearn and Stu Nahan appear as part of the basketball game scene, with Hearn calling the play-by-play action of the climactic showdown.

 The Globetrotters have no idea how to defeat a team of robots.
 The Professor is also at a loss on how to defeat them until Gilligan unknowingly remarks that the Globetrotters have not done any tricks, causing the Professor to give a halftime pep talk to the Globetrotters that the New Invincibles would be caught off-guard.
 The Globetrotters start scoring against the New Invincibles, but when two of them are fouled out, the team will forfeit unless they can find replacements.
 They recruit Gilligan and the Skipper to serve as substitute players.
 Moments before the game expires, Gilligan makes the winning shot.
 Pierson then remarks the outcome of the game does not matter, for while everyone was watching the game he ordered the supremium removed from the mine and loaded onto his boat.
 The Professor warns that supremium is a very unstable element outside of its natural surroundings.
 J.J.
 Pierson realizes this too late as the supremium explodes and sinks his yacht, leaving him penniless.

 As everyone celebrates, Thurston Howell III returns from his business trip.
 The elder Howell commends the Harlem Globetrotters for saving the island and the castaways for their teamwork, and gives thanks to the younger Howell for proving himself an adept manager of the resort.